waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Farfetch'd Chase Log
 - Attempt 6 (T2901): Player at (23, 31), Bird at (22, 31) faced Left.
 Result: Bird turned Right, then flew to (24, 35).
-- Attempt 7 (T2905): Player at (25, 35), Bird at (24, 35) facing UP.
-Result: Pending.
+- Attempt 7 (T2905): Player at (25, 35), Bird at (24, 35) faced UP.
+Interaction from side (East).
+Result: Bird turned Right to face player.
+Pending flight.
-- Hypothesis: Side interaction with an UP-facing bird at (24, 35) will drive it North to (24, 31).
+- Observation: Bird always turns to face the player before fleeing.
+"Getting behind it" likely refers to driving it in the desired direction.
+- Strategy: Drive the bird towards the north-west corner (Apprentice) by interacting from the opposite side.
+Currently at (24, 35).
+To move it West, interact from East.
+To move it North, interact from South.